 Our desire is to work hand in hand with students and families to help nurture and develop a heart of honoring God.
-We desire a community not focused on outward adornment, but rather focused on Legacy Christian Academy exists to equip the mind and disciple the heart of each student for Christ-like living.
+We desire a community not focused on outward adornment, but rather focused on our Mission Statement - Legacy Christian Academy exists to equip the mind and disciple the heart of each student for Christ-like living.